phoneticslab/nosey/README.md

 ## 3D Files

-These were created in FreeCAD version 1.0, there are 4 primary parts, and an assembly file.
+These files were created (and can be edited) using FreeCAD version 1.0, which is open-source software that can be used for free: https://www.freecad.org

-The microphone holder was designed for AKG CK99L microphones.
+The system comprises 4 primary parts, and an assembly file.
+The microphone holder was designed for AKG CK99L microphones, but it is possible to adapt these for different microphones.

 ### Parts List